 iStockphoto.com / beklaus

 In DepthIt's hard not to think of the John Denver song “Rocky Mountain High” in tandem with Colorado.
-And, when you arrive in the Mile High City, not only will you see “high” in the soaring backdrop of gorgeous, snowcapped peaks, but you may feel it as a result of the temporary shortness of breath that comes with the 5,280-foot altitude.
-At one time, out-of-state travelers arriving at Denver International Airport typically bypassed the metropolis and headed west for a bout of skiing or an excursion into Rocky Mountain National Park.
+When you arrive in the Mile High City, not only will you see “high” in the soaring backdrop of snowcapped peaks, but you may feel it as a result of the temporary shortness of breath that comes with the 5,280-foot altitude.
+At one time, travelers arriving at Denver International Airport bypassed the metropolis and headed west for a bout of skiing or an excursion into Rocky Mountain National Park.
 But these days, Denver itself is a destination for those who wish to explore its culture, beauty and vibrant shopping and nightlife scenes.

 Sports fans find bliss at a variety of venues.
 Sports Authority Field at Mile High is the hallowed gridiron occupied by Denver's beloved Broncos, and Nuggets basketball sets Pepsi Center on fire.
 Coors Field, home of the Colorado Rockies baseball team, reigns proudly over LoDo and is credited with its rebirth.
 A sophisticated classical entertainment scene at the Denver Performing Arts Complex mesmerizes opera, ballet and symphony aficionados, while the metro area's robust selection of innovative restaurants and trendy clubs entertain the masses.

 By CarThe main access to Denver from either the east or west is via I-70 and US 40/287; from the north I-25 (US 87); from the south I-25 (US 87) and US 85 (all three are the same highway in Denver: the Valley Highway); and from the northeast by I-76.